Recognition of carers

-- consult with carers, or organisations that represent carers, on significant policy issues that may affect them,
+- consult with carers, or organisations that represent carers, on policy that may affect them

 - have human resource policy that caters to and considers the needs of the workforce who are carers.

-In addition, as members of a human service agency, NSW Health staff must reflect the principles of the Charter in their activities.
-The thirteen principles of the NSW Carers Charter inform the way all public sector and human service agency staff including NSW Health staff, interact with carers.
-The Charter is at Schedule 1 of the NSW Carers (Recognition) Act.
+In addition, as a human service agency, NSW Health staff must reflect the thirteen principles of the Charter in their work.
+The principles of the NSW Carers Charter must inform the way staff, interact with carers.

-How does NSW Health meets its obligation to carers under the NSW Carers (Recognition) Act?
+How does NSW Health meets its obligations to carers under the NSW Carers (Recognition) Act?

 Development of the Key Directions also fulfils NSW Health’s obligations under the NSW Carers (Recognition) Act 2010 (the Act) which requires public sector agencies, including NSW Health, to recognise and value carers and ensure they are consulted on policy matters that impact on them.

 Aligning with the requirements of the Act, the Key Directions will guide NSW Health to:

 - Inform and guide its employees to recognise and support carers

 - Value and engage with carers as partners in care